SeanFxyz/clippyr/README.md

 	  -f, --file TEXT    File to clip from.
-	  -u, --url TEXT     The URL of a video to be downloaded -c, --clip TEXT    A comma-separated list of clips or still images to extract from the last specified url or file, specified by HH:MM:SS[.x][-HH:MM:SS[.x]] or [seconds][-[seconds]].
+	  -u, --url TEXT     The URL of a video to be downloaded -c, --clip TEXT    A comma-separated list of clips or still images to extract from the specified url or file, specified by HH:MM:SS[.x][-HH:MM:SS[.x]] or [seconds][-[seconds]].
 	  -o, --output TEXT  With -u, specifies youtube-dl output option.
 With -f, specifies output directory.